By the slice, by the pie, Rome-style, Neapolitan. So many options and so many places, but where can we find the best pizza in Rome?

 Address: Via del Monte della Farina 28.
 Website.

-This is more of a street food place than a restaurant.
-In fact, once you order your pizza, you can either have it on the go or standing at their counter inside or outside.
+This is rather a street food place in Rome than a restaurant.
+In fact, once you order your pizza, you can either have it on the go or stand at their counter inside or outside.
 Perfect for a quick lunch that doesn’t make you heavy before carrying on with your sightseeing.

 Address: Via Flavia 98.
 Website.